robertpinl/CoinList/README.md

 ## License

-CoinList is available under the MIT license.
+Coin List is available under the MIT license.
 See the LICENSE file for more info.